candyliaa/ot-harjoitustyo/README.md

 ## Installation instructions

-1. Clone the repository to your machine:
+1a.
+Clone the repository to your machine:

 ```bash
 git clone https://github.com/candyliaa/ot-harjoitustyo.git
 ```

+1b.
+Alternatively, download the latest release.

 2. In the root directory of the project, run